RunestoneInteractive/pythonds/_sources/Trees/ParseTree.rst

 19, and 24 of :ref:`ActiveCode 1 <lst_buildparse>`.
 In each case you
 can see that the code implements the rule, as described above, with a few calls to the ``BinaryTree`` or ``Stack`` methods.
-The only error checking we do in this function is in the ``else`` clause where we raise a ``ValueError`` exception if we get a token from the list that we do not recognize.
+The only error checking we do in this function is in the first ``elif`` clause where a a ``ValueError`` exception will be raised if we get a token from the list that we do not recognize as a valid integer.

 Now that we have built a parse tree, what can we do with it?
 As a first example, we will write a function to evaluate the parse tree, returning